-Dogs will bark, they need to, it’s their way of communicating or alerting us.
+Dogs, including Cavaliers, will bark.
+They need to.
+Barking is their way of communicating or alerting us.
 It’s up to us to figure out why, without taking their voice away.

 In sum, with Henry, there is one big “umbrella” concept we’re working on improving, so that other behaviours that fall under this umbrella start to change, like the anxious barking.
 Our general concept is calm (because he’s so reactive) and within the calm, we have several games and training tips to apply in different scenarios.
 If you follow us on Instagram, you’ve probably spotted a few examples already (like Henry lying on his bed, or his work with self-control).

-We were surprised to see that many dog parents in the community struggle with barking.
+We were surprised to see that other Cavaliers in the community bark a lot, too, and many dog parents struggle with this same issue.
 Our hope is that by sharing this experience, we can help shed some light on your barking situation as well.
 Finding the right trainer is key: Vanessa has helped us so much with Henry, and we’re super grateful!
 She’s is so great and is always cheering us on when we share one of our little wins on social media.
-Thank you!!!